Università degli Studi di Urbino Carlo Bo / Portale Web di Ateneo

 Useful information

-As specified in the call, the selection procedure will be based on: (a) preliminary evaluation of CV (which includes academic qualifications and self-assessment of knowledge of English language), of a short abstract of the master thesis, research project and other documentation if any; (b) online interview of shortlisted candidates
+As specified in the call, the selection procedure will be based on: (a) preliminary evaluation of CV (which includes academic qualifications and self-assessment of knowledge of English language), of a short abstract of the master thesis, research project; (b) online interview of shortlisted candidates

 Documentation requested: